zype/zype.github.io/platform_docs/creating_an_app.md

 <hr id="2">

-## Self Publishing a Roku Channel with Zype
+## Self publishing a Roku Channel with Zype

 Before being ready to self-publish, you will need to set up your Roku Channel on the Zype Platform.
 [Click here](#1) to read up on how to set up your Roku Channel for publishing.
 To self-publish your Roku Channel, you will need to have a Roku device and be comfortable using the terminal.
-This tutorial is focused for those users who are on Mac or linux.
+This tutorial is focused for those users who are on Mac or Linux.
 If you are on Windows, you can follow along with the tutorial, but you will need to use the [Eclipse BrightScript plug-in to package your Roku Channel](http://sdkdocs.roku.com/display/sdkdoc/Eclipse+Plugin+Guide) (step 2).

-**Step 1: Enable Roku Development Mode on Your Box**
+**Step 1: Enable Roku Development Mode on your box**

 You will need to enable Roku Development Mode on your Roku device.
 Read through the [Roku Documentation](http://sdkdocs.roku.com/display/sdkdoc/Developer+Guide#DeveloperGuide-70LoadingandRunningyourApplicationWalkthrough)